 The matrix is to be used to teach expected positive behaviours across all school settings.
-Staff and parents will be involved in the process to ensure consistency.
 The lessons will be taught across all classes each year and lessons will be differentiated to meet all student learning needs.

 Woonona Public School Social Skills Matrix